-While the focus of the meeting is likely to be ecological, we are also interested in exploring how long- and short-term ecological approaches may inform research into socio-ecological systems and ecosystem services and use the meeting to interact with external stakeholders concerned with species responses to climate change.
+While the focus of the meeting was ecological, we were also interested in exploring how long- and short-term ecological approaches may inform research into socio-ecological systems and ecosystem services and used the meeting to interact with external stakeholders concerned with species responses to climate change.

-This event is also affiliated with a proposed new Palaeoecology Special Interest Group (SIG) of the British Ecological Society.
-The proposed new SIG is intended to improve communication between neo- and paleo-ecologists and other SIG’s (for example, macro-ecologists).
-Details of the proposed SIG will be available at the meeting.
+This event was also affiliated with a proposed new Palaeoecology Special Interest Group (SIG) of the British Ecological Society.
+The proposed new SIG is intended to improve communication between neo- and paleo-ecologists and other SIGs (for example, macro-ecologists).
+Details of the proposed SIG were available at the meeting.